XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

  * `Element.edge`: The absorption edge measured.
 See above.

  * `Mono.d_spacing`: The d-spacing of the monochromator.
-This is **required** when the abscissa is expressed in angle or encoder steps.
-   It is required to convert that abscissa into energy.
+It is required to convert an abscissa represented as monochromator angle or encoder step count into energy.
 Also a correction to the energy axis of measured data, which may be required in the case of a miscalibration due to inaccuracies in the translation from angular position of the monochromator to energy, would need the d-spacing.

 Most other metadata definitions that follow are **optional** for use with XDI.
 Some are **recommended** for use with all XDI files.
 The **recommended** metadata convey information that is of substantive value to the interpretation of the data.

+## Recommeneded metadata

+The current list of recommended metadata, i.e. metadata which constitutes best practice when writing any data file, is

+ *   `Facility.name`
+ *   `Facility.xray_source`
+ *   `Beamline.name`
+ *   `Scan.start_time`
+ *   `Column.1`

 ## Defined items in the Facility namespace